 A HIS 261 Getting to Know Albany (3)

 Students at the University at Albany have daily contact with the city of Albany, but often know little about it.
 They drive its streets but don't really see what is there, nor do they learn much about its history.
 The purpose of this course is to remedy that shortcoming.
 The course will introduce students to Albany, its history, its architecture, and its neighborhoods.
 This will be done through class lectures and discussion, reconstruction of the city's past through slides that depict old Albany and walking tours that will expose students to Albany's historic neighborhoods, parks, churches, synagogues, and monumental public buildings.
 This will include the New York State Capitol (the most costly building in all of 19th century America) and the Empire State Plaza (the most costly, complex of buildings in all of 20th century America).
-The course will also pay attention to the University of Albany, past and present.
+The course will also pay attention to the University at Albany, past and present.
 It will include examination of previous campuses (there were three), and today's campus, designed by E.D.
 Stone.
 Walking tours of the campus will include the imposing and architecturally important complex of buildings that runs along Fuller Road, engines of high-tech growth in upstate New York.
 Only one version of A HIS 261 may be taken for credit.

 A HIS 266 (= A JST 256 & A REL 256) World Jewry Since the Holocaust (3)